 “We are currently in the process of preparing a detailed plan in advance of Kandi’s debut of EV models in the American market,” Hu added.

-The tax credit was considered significant as the company's vehicles already sell for relatively low list prices.
-According to kandiev.com, the list price of Kandi's K22 two-seater is $18,995, while Kandi's EX3, a sport utility vehicle, sells for $29,995.
+This tax credit will provide a big discount to buyers since the vehicles already sell for relatively low list prices.
+According to kandiev.com, the list price of Kandi’s K22 two-seater is $18,995, while Kandi’s EX3, a sport utility vehicle, sells for $29,995.

 The federal tax credit, therefore, amounts to a 40 percent discount on the K22 and a 25 percent discount on the EX3.

-The Kandi K22 has a 75-mile range and charges in five hours.
-The Kandi EX3 has a range of 188 miles and takes 7.5 hours to charge.
+The Kandi K22 has a 75-mile range and charges in 5 hours.
+The Kandi EX3 boasts a range of 188 miles and takes 7.5 hours to charge.

-Based in Jinhua, China, Kandi has long expressed an interest in the U.S. market, purchasing Sportsman Country, a vehicle distributor based in Dallas last June.
+Kandi is based in Jinhua, China.
+The automaker is interested in the U.S. market.
+Last June, Kandi purchased Sportsman Country, a vehicle distributor based in Dallas.
 Kandi formed a partnership with Sportsman in August to sell its K22 and EX3 models in the U.S.

 Kandi stock surged 40 percent in February after the U.S. Department of Transportation gave the green light to begin importing the K22 and EX3 into the United States.

 The federal government offers tax credits in order to encourage the adoption of electric vehicles.
 This tax credit begins phasing out once the automaker has sold 200,000 qualifying vehicles in the United States.
 Tesla and General Motors have already hit that milestone.

 U.S. President Donald Trump proposed ending the electric vehicle tax credit in his 2020 budget plan submitted to Congress on Monday.
 The White House claims this move could save the federal government up to $2.5 billion over the next decade.